unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 {: .label }

 Customize the look & feel of the selected facet by returning your custom HTML string from this function.
 This function expects following parameters:
-1.  `selectedFacet`:
-2.  `selectedFacetItem`:
+1.  `selectedFacet`: the selected facet block information like facetName , facetType etc.
+2.  `selectedFacetItem`: the value of selected facet for eg: name , dataId , count etc.
-3.  `facetConfig`:
+3.  `facetConfig`: the complete block of facets configs.
-4.  `selectedFacetsConfig`:
-the selected facet complete block and the selected facet value.
+4.  `selectedFacetsConfig`: the configs for selected block of facets.

 **Expected return value** :